04 Dec Your Website is the New Front Door of Your Business

 Your website is also available 24/7, working for you 365 days per year.
 This means you can get more traffic to your storefront even if your physical business is closed for the holidays or for the weekend.
 It does the selling for you so your customers can make a purchase even when you’re not there.

-Finally, a great website should also be redesigned every 2-3 years in order to keep up with the technological and design trends and meet your customers where they are.
+Finally, a great website should either continually enhanced and improved or redesigned every 2-3 years in order to keep up with the technological and design trends and meet your customers where they are.

 Next Steps for the Front Door of Your Business